ayyp1/Flash-Attention/README.md

 A simplified Triton implementation of Flash Attention with forward and backward passes.

-For the math behind it, check out my blog: [Understanding Flash Attention](https://ashishkpokharel.com.np/blogs/flash-attention/)
+For the math behind it, check out my blog: [Flash Attention: The Hidden Gem](https://ashishkpokharel.com.np/blogs/flash-attention/)

 ## What's here